Our Services

 Helpful Resources

-Canker sores in women over 40 are common, usually heal in 1 to 2 weeks, and often respond to simple care like saltwater or baking soda rinses, SLS-free toothpaste, avoiding acidic or spicy foods, OTC benzocaine, and ice.
-There are several factors to consider; see below to understand how hormones, nutrient gaps, stress, and irritation can trigger them.
+Canker sores in women over 40 typically heal within 1 to 2 weeks and respond well to simple at-home care: saltwater or baking soda rinses, SLS-free toothpaste, avoiding spicy or acidic foods, OTC benzocaine gels, and ice.
+Common triggers include hormonal shifts, nutrient deficiencies (B12, iron, folate), stress, and oral irritation.

 If you're a woman over 40 dealing with a canker sore, you're not alone.
 These small but painful mouth ulcers can appear at any age, but hormonal shifts, stress, and health changes in midlife can make them more frequent or more bothersome.